 Everyday Heroes: Who are the heroes in your neighborhood?
-We’ll meet local police officers and firefighters, and we’ll learn what they do.
+We’ll meet local some local health and safety professionals, and we’ll learn what they do.
 We’ll create a service project to give back to our community and take what we learn and use it to be heroes at Camp and beyond.
 Get ready to be your best!

 Week Two | June 21 – 25

 Let’s Ride: Welcome to Camp on wheels!
 This week we will start by learning about bike safety and group riding techniques, we will do a neighborhood scavenger hunt, bike to a splash pad*, and try an obstacle course.
 Please bring a bike, lock, and helmet to Camp every day.
 If this sounds like an awesome time, but you don’t have a bike (or helmet), you’re in luck: Camp has some to borrow.

 Totally Paw-some!
 With this theme we’ll find out about a variety of pets and how to properly care for them.
 We will take a field trip to the Humane Society* to learn about (and play with) the animals that they are caring for.
 Also, we will make our own treats and toys to share with our furry friends.

 Supreme Science: Unleash your mad scientist!
 We’ll dedicate a day to each discipline, filled with experiments and projects in chemistry, biology, geology, physics, and astronomy.
 This week will also include field trips on the UW-Madison Campus*.

 Week Three | June 28 – July 2